huggingface/hub-docs/docs/hub/spaces-oauth.md

 The following scopes are available:

-- `openid`
-- `profile`
+- `openid`: Get the ID token in addition to the access token.
+- `profile`: Get the user's profile information (username, avatar, etc.)

 You should use `"openid profile"` as the scope for your OAuth app.

-More scopes will be added in the future, included the ability to access to the user's private repos.

 ## Adding the button to your space